Considering studying medicine at university? Not sure which Australian medical schools to apply to or which ones are the best?

 There are numerous academic staff specialising in a variety of medical fields, such as cancer and cardiovascular research.

-There are a number of undergraduate and postgraduate scholarships available here.
+There is a number of undergraduate and postgraduate scholarships available.

 You can enter via an undergraduate or postgraduate degree.

 Did you know the top 3 highest paying jobs in Australia all require a Doctor of Medicine?
 Check out the Top 10 Highest Paying Jobs in Australia!

 Combined Bachelor of Arts/Doctor of Medicine or combined Bachelor of Science/Doctor of Medicine are both seven-year full-time degrees.
 There is a limited quota of 30 domestic students and 10 international students intake per year.

 The undergraduate degree selection process is as follows:

 - Completion of the UCAT ANZ and a minimum ATAR of 99.95

 - Upon release of ATARs, selected candidates are invited for an interview